jakubmartenekdev/inet-chat/README.md

 A real-time TCP chat application

 >[!WARNING]
-> This is a toy project I made to learn core systems programming concepts in C and such, is only intended to use for learning and integration test purposes
+> This is a toy project I made to learn core application programming concepts in C and such, is only intended to use for learning and integration test purposes

 ## Table of Contents